patsie75/awk-yahtzee/README.md

 After 13 turns, each of your scorecard entries has been filled in and you will be presented with your total score.

+Here's a YouTube video of the game: https://youtu.be/HhGhpCQTgu8